John Curtis

-John Ream Curtis (born May 10, 1960) is an American politician serving as the U.S. representative for Utah's 3rd congressional district since 2017.
-A Republican who served as mayor of Provo, Utah, from 2010 to 2017.
-On November 7, 2017, he won a special election to replace Jason Chaffetz in Congress after Chaffetz resigned.
-He was reelected in 2018, 2020, and 2022.
+John Ream Curtis (born May 10, 1960) is an American politician serving since 2025 as the junior United States senator from Utah.
+A member of the Republican Party, Curtis served from 2017 to 2025 as the U.S. representative for Utah's 3rd congressional district and from 2010 to 2017 as the 44th mayor of Provo.

-Early life
+On November 7, 2017, Curtis won a special election to replace Jason Chaffetz in the U.S. House of Representatives.
+He completed Chaffetz's term and was reelected three times.
+In the 2024 election, Curtis was elected to the U.S. Senate to succeed Mitt Romney.

+Curtis is generally considered a moderate Republican.
+He is the founder of the Conservative Climate Caucus and was a member of the centrist Republican Governance Group.
+Curtis did not support Donald Trump during the 2024 Republican primaries.
+Given his votes for bills such as the Respect for Marriage Act, analysts have generally considered Curtis's positions as similar to Romney's, although he has rejected such characterizations.

+Early life, education, and career

-John Curtis was born May 10, 1960, in Ogden, Utah.
-His parents were Jesse Duckworth "Dee" Curtis (1927–2015) and Hazel Dawn Curtis (née Ream, 1925–2016).
+John Curtis was born on May 10, 1960, in Ogden, Utah.
+His parents were Jesse Duckworth "Dee" Curtis and Hazel Dawn Curtis (née Ream).
 They married in 1955.

 Curtis attended high school at Skyline High School, where he met his wife, Sue Snarr.
 He graduated from Brigham Young University with a degree in business management.
-He worked for OC Tanner and the Citizen Watch Company before taking a position as the COO of a Provo-based company, Action Target, in 2000.
+He worked for OC Tanner and the Citizen Watch Company before taking a position as COO of a Provo-based company, Action Target, in 2000.

 Curtis ran for the Utah State Senate in 2000 as a Democrat against Curt Bramble, losing 33% to 66%.
 From 2002 to 2003, he served as vice chairman and chairman of the Utah County Democratic Party.